 - The Dialogflow console appears with information automatically populated in an agent.
 Click Create to save the agent.

-For your first app, we recommend you start with the Dialogflow starter app.
+For your first Action, we recommend you start with the Dialogflow starter Action.
 It includes a Dialogflow agent with intents that you'll most likely use and a Google Cloud Function for fullfillment.

 - Download the starter agent for Dialogflow into a known directory.
 We'll refer to this directory as